nemcve/Django-CRUD-Restaurant/README.md

   <li>Admin login username: admin password: admin</li>
 </ol>
 <br>If you want to create a new admin user:
-  $ python manage.py createsuperuser, and follow the prompts
+  <br>$ python manage.py createsuperuser, and follow the prompts